-Credit scores are a key indicator of your credit-worthiness and can be used to determine whether or not you’ll be approved for certain jobs, loans, and other financial products.
-One question that many people ask is why their credit score drops?
+Credit scores are a key indicator of your creditworthiness and can be used to determine whether or not you'll be approved for certain jobs, loans, and other financial products.
+One question that many people ask is why their credit score drops.
 This article will explore the reasons behind a drop in your personal credit score, what might have caused it and how you can fix it.

-Top Reasons to credit score drop
+Top Reasons for credit score drop

 1. You missed a payment

 It has been a week since your last payment and you are starting to get worried.
 You know that a missed payment on your credit card can cause the interest rate on the balance to increase, but what about all of the other things that might happen?
-The following is only a small list of some of the negative consequences for skipping just one month’s worth of payments: Your credit score could drop, which means it will cost more in terms of money or time when applying for loans; you may have difficulty getting approved for an apartment rental because landlords check applicants’ credit scores before approving their applications; if your car loan has a missed payment clause, chances are you need not worry as much as with almost any other type of loan.
+The following is only a small list of some of the negative consequences of skipping just one month's worth of payments: Your credit score could drop, which means it will cost more in terms of money or time when applying for loans; you may have difficulty getting approved for an apartment rental because landlords check applicants' credit scores before approving their applications; if your car loan has a missed payment clause, chances are you need not worry as much as with almost any other type of loan.

 2. Your credit card balance is higher than usual

-Credit card balances are higher than usual, and you’re not sure why.
+Credit card balances are higher than usual, and you're not sure why.
 You go to your credit report account and notice a $2,000 increase in the amount of debt on your current balance.
 Why is this happening?
 There could be many reasons for this change.
-One possibility is that you have an outstanding balance from last month’s bill which will show up as a payment past due next month.
-Another possible reason may be because of an interest rate hike or new promotional offer like 0% APR on purchases for six months with no annual fee (this is just one example).
-It’s always good to review your statement every time there are changes so that you can be proactive about any upcoming charges or payments.
+One possibility is that you have an outstanding balance from last month's bill which will show up as a payment past due next month.
+Another possible reason may be because of an interest rate hike or a new promotional offer like 0% APR on purchases for six months with no annual fee (this is just one example).
+It's always good to review your statement every time there are changes so that you can be proactive about any upcoming charges or payments.

 3. There’s a mistake in your credit report

-Credit reports are used to determine the credit-worthiness of people seeking to borrow money.
+Credit reports are used to determine the creditworthiness of people seeking to borrow money.
 They can also be used as a scorecard for determining which consumers have the best financial habits.
 In order to get the most accurate and up-to-date information, it is important that you review your report regularly.

 4. You’re a victim of identity theft